nerves-networking/vintage_net/README.md

 `vintage_net` takes a different approach to networking from `nerves_network`.
 Its focus is on building and applying network configurations.
-Where `nerves_network` provided configurable statemachines, `vintage_net` turns human-readible configurations into everything from configuration files and calls to [`ip`](https://linux.die.net/man/8/ip) to starting up networking `GenServers` and routing table updates.
+Where `nerves_network` provided configurable state machines, `vintage_net` turns human-readable configurations into everything from configuration files and calls to [`ip`](https://linux.die.net/man/8/ip) to starting up networking `GenServers` and routing table updates.
 This makes it easier to add support for new network technologies and features.
 While Elixir and Erlang were great to implement network protocols in, it was frequently more practical to reuse embedded Linux implementations.
-Importantly, though, `vintage_net` monitors Linux daemons under its OTP supervision tree so failures on both the "C" and Elixir sides propogate in the expected ways.
+Importantly, though, `vintage_net` monitors Linux daemons under its OTP supervision tree so failures on both the "C" and Elixir sides propagate in the expected ways.

 Another important difference is that `VintageNet` doesn't attempt to make